 - Check that the files sent by the project manager are suitable for image editing and are the highest quality available; sometimes you may need more information or original high-resolution files.
 This step also helps with setting a time estimate/deadline. - Save the original files and edited files separately and upload them to the relevant client folder in the SME Shared Projects Drive; they may be required later or for a resubmission.
 Within the client folder, create a subfolder labeled "Figures" to store figures. - Enact basic journal requirements.
 Most editing tasks will require a combination of the tools and functions described in Section I. - Generally make the figures look clean and with good aesthetic.
-For example, you may need to resize certain elements, change color scheme, remove wordy or extraneous bits, etc. Clarity (e.g., figure is completely readable in its final size and resolution) and consistency (e.g., same font styles are used throughout the figure) are your two best friends when it comes to proper image editing.
+For example, you may need to resize certain elements, change color scheme, remove wordy or extraneous bits, etc. Clarity (e.g., figure is completely readable in its final size and resolution) and consistency (e.g., same font styles are used throughout the figure) are your two best friends when it comes to proper image editing. - Always make sure that image quality did not get impaired when making adjustments.
+An easy/qualitative way to do this is by zooming in on specific elements and seeing if they are blurry compared to the original image at the same magnification. - Always ensure that formatting does not interfere with image integrity/results that the image is portraying.
+This is especially important if changing the color scheme of the image. - Double-check to make sure that all journal guidelines were followed and that the image is suitable for publication. - Send the images with a description of changes to the project manager of the task.

-2024/04/25 13:14 3/4 Formatting the Figures
+2024/04/20 03:34 3/3 Formatting the Figures